pharmbio/sciluigi/README.md

 * ***See a poster describing the motivations behind SciLuigi [here](http://dx.doi.org/10.13140/RG.2.1.1143.6246)***

-Scientific Luigi (SciLuigi for short) is a light-weight wrapper library around [Spotify](http://spotify.com)'s [Luigi](http://github.com/spotify/luigi) workflow system that aims to make writing scientific workflows (consisting of numerous interdependent commandline applications) more fluent, flexible and modular.
+Scientific Luigi (SciLuigi for short) is a light-weight wrapper library around [Spotify](http://spotify.com)'s [Luigi](http://github.com/spotify/luigi) workflow system that aims to make writing scientific workflows more fluent, flexible and modular.

-Luigi is a great, flexible, and very fun-to-use library.
-It has turned out though, that its default way of defining dependencies by hard coding them in each task's requires() function is not optimal for some type of workflows common e.g. in scientific fields such as bioinformatics, where multiple inputs and outputs, complex dependencies, and the need to quickly try different workflow connectivity (e.g. plugging in extra filtering steps) in an explorative fashion is central to the way of working.
+Luigi is a flexile and fun-to-use library.
+It has turned out though that its default way of defining dependencies by hard coding them in each task's requires() function is not optimal for some type of workflows common e.g. in bioinformatics where multiple inputs and outputs, complex dependencies, and the need to quickly try different workflow connectivity in an explorative fashion is central to the way of working.

 SciLuigi was designed to solve some of these problems, by providing the following "features" over vanilla Luigi: